A while back, I bought the wrong shampoo for my keratin-treated hair.

-It wasn’t until the second wash that I noticed these problems:
+It wasn’t until the third wash that I noticed these problems:

-- Keratin was peeling off: Like excess residue flaking off my hair
+- Keratin peeling off: Like excess residues flaking off my hair

-- Dryness: My scalp felt dry with some sticky patches
+- Dry hair: My hair felt dry with sticky patches

-- Uneven hair: Flat and straight in parts, frizzy in others
+- Frizzy hair: Flat and straight in parts, frizzy in others

 - Styling nightmare: Couldn’t get my hair right